-The Cohiba model file is divided into six major elements:
+The COHIBA model file is divided into six major elements:

 There is a hierarchy of elements belonging to each of these six main elements.
-The sequence of the elements within a hierarchy is arbitrary2 but it is recommended to stick to the suggested order to avoid confusion.
-Figure 5.1 show an example of the skeleton of a Cohiba model file.
+The sequence of the elements within a hierarchy is arbitrary but it is recommended to stick to the suggested order to avoid confusion.
+Figure 5.1 shows an example of the skeleton of a COHIBA model file.